Tenoywil/CaribEX/QUICKSTART.md

-# CaribX - Quick Start Guide
+# CaribEX - Quick Start Guide

-Get up and running with CaribX in under 5 minutes!
+Get up and running with CaribEX in under 5 minutes!

 ## Prerequisites